amzn/basis-point-sets/README.md

 - continuous global information instead of simple binary flags or local distances in the cells;
 - smaller number of cells in order to represent shape accurately;
 - cell arrangements different from a standard rectangular grid;
-- significant improvement in performance: *simply substituting occupancy voxels with  BPS directional vectors results in +9% accuracy improvement of a VoxNet-like Conv3D network on a ModelNet40 classification challenge*,  exceeding performance of the PointNet\PointNet++ frameworks while having an order of magnitude less floating point operations.
+- significant improvement in performance: simply substituting occupancy voxels with  BPS directional vectors results in +9% accuracy improvement of a VoxNet-like Conv3D network on a ModelNet40 classification challenge,  exceeding performance of the PointNet\PointNet++ frameworks while having an order of magnitude less floating point operations.

  Check our [ICCV 2019 paper](https://arxiv.org/abs/1908.09186) for more